 Like a lot of other now-famous athletes, he was originally noticed after a video of his went viral.
 This stardom gained the attention of Travis Pastrana and Nitro Circus.

 The crew invited him to effectively audition and he did not disappoint and it was a quick decision to invite him onto the team.
 Since then he has achieved many great feats while holding (or not) onto a BMX bike and scooter.
 Several world firsts are just some of these achievements.
 The first triple scooter backflip and triple BMX front flip are just some of these next-level tricks.

-I really like this YouTube channel because it gives a great insight into the life of a Nitro Circus athlete.
+I really like YouTube channels like this because it gives a great insight into the life of a Nitro Circus athlete.
 These guys often compete against each other to do the most insane tricks on homemade (often sketchy) ramps.

 Quadruple Backflip On BMX & Scooter

 This channel only has around 30 videos posted.
 Don't eagerly wait for videos on this channel.

 I decided to include Nigel on this list for one main reason, his video series called 'GO'.
 I have included his description of this series below.

 'Go' is the ultimate adventure film series that immerses you into the life of a pro-BMX Athlete, NIGEL SYLVESTER, as he embarks on an epic bicycle ride around the world.